 Cathy Hwang joined the law faculty of the University of Virginia in 2020, becoming the first Asian woman to hold a tenured position at the Law School.
 Her research and teaching focus on business law, including mergers and acquisitions, corporate contracts and corporate governance.
 During the 2022-23 school year, she was the director of the John W. Glynn Jr. Law & Business Program at the Law School.

 Four of Hwang’s articles have been voted by business law professors as among the top 10 corporate and securities articles of the year.
 Her work has been published in the Columbia Law Review, California Law Review, University of Pennsylvania Law Review, Virginia Law Review, Northwestern University Law Review and Cornell Law Review, among others.
 She is the co-author of “Business Associations: A Modern Approach” (Foundation Press, 2023).

-Prior to joining the Virginia faculty, Hwang taught at the University of Utah, where she received the University Early Career Teaching Award, which is the highest teaching honor for pre-tenured faculty members at the University of Utah, as well as the College of Law’s Early Career Faculty Award.
-She has also served as an academic fellow at the Rock Center for Corporate Governance, a joint initiative of Stanford Law School and the Graduate School of Business, and as a visiting faculty member at the University of California, Berkeley.
+Prior to joining the Virginia faculty, Hwang was on the faculty of the University of Utah, where she received the University Early Career Teaching Award, which is the highest teaching honor for pre-tenured faculty members at the University of Utah, as well as the College of Law’s Early Career Faculty Award.
+She has also served as an academic fellow at the Rock Center for Corporate Governance, a joint initiative of Stanford Law School and Stanford’s Graduate School of Business, and as a visiting faculty member at the University of California, Berkeley.

-Hwang received her undergrad degree in economics and international relations from Pomona College and her J.D. from the University of Chicago Law School, where she served as the managing editor of the Chicago Journal of International Law.
-After law school, she practiced in the mergers and acquisitions group at Skadden, Arps, Slate, Meagher and Flom in New York.
+Hwang received her undergraduate degree in economics and international relations from Pomona College and her J.D. from the University of Chicago Law School, where she served as the managing editor of the Chicago Journal of International Law.
+Prior to academia, she practiced in the mergers and acquisitions group at Skadden, Arps, Slate, Meagher & Flom.